 This might include helping your loved one get into and out of bed and providing assistance using the toilet, washing and dressing.
 They can also assist with light housework and gardening, laundry and grocery shopping, as well as prepare the meals they will share with your relative.

 The majority of our caregivers are also happy to help look after pets if your loved one has an animal they no longer feel they can take care of on their own.
 With most Elder care workers holding a full UK driving licence, they will also be able to take your loved one to and from appointments, providing all the support they need to maintain an active and sociable lifestyle.

 If your relative has hobbies or interests they wish to pursue, we’re often able to match your loved one with a caregiver who shares their passion.
 This means they are better able to continue with their hobbies and enjoy the mental stimulation that can come through sharing an interest with a companion.

 What qualifications do Elder carers have?

 Elder operates a rigorous recruitment policy, ensuring we employ only those carers who hold the highest level of qualification in elderly care.
-Many of our caregivers have also received additional training in dementia or Alzheimer’s care, so if your loved one has a particular health condition, we match your relative with a care worker who has a specialism or experience in their field of need.
+Many of our caregivers have also received additional training in Alzheimer’s or dementia care, so if your loved one has a particular health condition, we match your relative with a care worker who has a specialism or experience in their field of need.

 We carry out all the necessary background checks, so you can be confident that the carer moving into your elderly relative’s home is suitable.
 We also handle the administrative tasks that come with employing a carer, meaning you don’t have to get to grips with the complexities of employment law.

-What are the main advantages over a care home?
+What are the main advantages over a care home in Stoke-on-Trent?